17 LinkedIn Marketing Best Practices

 Engineers and technical staff can bring a breadth of knowledge to discussions or promote themselves as thought leaders in your industry, while your CEO or other executives can help raise brand awareness and promote your company on a higher level.

-5. Take advantage of LinkedIn Pulse
+5. Take advantage of posting your own articles.

 6. Join and use LinkedIn groups